rkmazumder/feeling-responsive/pages/getting-start.md

 ---
 layout: page
 show_meta: false
-title: "Whats new"
+title: "About Me"
-subheadline: "coming soon"
+subheadline: ""
 teaser: "This step-by-step guide helps you to customize Feeling Responsive to your needs."
 header:
    image_fullwidth: "header_homepage_13.jpg"